Date(s) - 01/10/2020

 - You must be prompt and present for the course.
 Any time missed will result in certificates not being issued.

 - A certificate of attendance will be provided upon successful completion.

 Participants will have a working understanding of:

-- Simple versus Complex Trauma and the potential implications for mental and physical health, socialization, ability to perform and sustain relationships (with individuals and institutions), self-regulation and spirituality.
+- Simple versus Complex Trauma and the potential implications for mental and physical health, socialization, ability to establish and sustain relationships (with individuals and institutions) and why many struggle with self-regulation.

 |Target Group: All

 Additional Training Method: Agency Training